 - being mathematically unable to pass the course due to missed material which might be the result of assignments not turned in or assignments not completed with sufficient academic achievement as a result of poor attendance patterns—i.e. missing too much material and/or too many in-class opportunities to earn points.

-- having failed to complete sufficient scheduled opportunities (i.e. tests, papers, assignments) to demonstrate effectively that meaningful learning has taken place and has been sustained over time, in accordance with the course’s learning objectives, or showing no record of academic engagement noted by completion of course work with passing grades in faculty grade records for a period of 3 weeks at Storm Lake or 2 weeks for Professional & Online Studies students.
+- having failed to complete sufficient scheduled opportunities (i.e. tests, papers, assignments) to demonstrate effectively that meaningful learning has taken place and has been sustained over time, in accordance with the course’s learning objectives, or showing no record of academic engagement noted by completion of course work with passing grades in faculty grade records for a period of 3 weeks at Storm Lake or 2 weeks for Online, Site & Graduate students.

 - failing to maintain routine log-in and academic engagement activity during each week for online courses.

 - violating learning contracts for students on academic probation

 Students who do not fulfill their obligations through appropriate academic engagement risk being administratively withdrawn from any, or all, courses in which this failure to engage occurs.
 Withdrawals will not occur without sufficient warning and due notice to students.
 Students who are administratively withdrawn from a single course or all courses in a semester/term: